I recently graduated from UIUC and am now continuing to pursue robotics research as an MS/PhD student in Mechanical

 Undergraduate Research: Robotic Soft Actuators

-In my research lab, I have been working on a robotic octopus arm.
-The arm is constructed by
+In my undergraduate research lab, I worked on a robotic octopus arm, constructed by

 conjoining three silicone rubber tubes each with fibers wound at a particular angle.
 I can control